Endurance races

 Since 2016, Rolex has been the Official Timepiece of the FIA World Endurance Championship (WEC), a multi-race competition that includes the revered 24 Hours of Le Mans (France).

-While the times and rules may differ, each event requires the same tenacity, commitment and mechanical reliability.
+While the times and rules may differ, each event demands the same tenacity, commitment and mechanical reliability.
 And each is part of the same quest for excellence, both for the drivers and the technical teams.

 Mark Webber